-There’s a wealth of information out there for homebuyers: credit score tips, down payment savings strategies, real estate glossaries, mortgage calculators, housing market reports, closing cost overviews, moving checklists, homebuilding FAQs, homebuyer guides and more.
+There’s a wealth of information out there for homebuyers: credit score tips, down payment savings strategies, real estate glossaries, closing cost overviews, moving checklists, homebuilding FAQs, homebuyer guides and more.
 If you take the time to curate the best and most helpful articles about these topics, you can help clients and potential clients navigate what might seem like an overwhelming amount of data.

 - Showcase your area (and your area knowledge).